'I know what it is like. I tell them: Please don't give up'

 Every day I hear people have died is the worst.
 Especially if we have supported them.
 For example, I recently visited an elderly couple who received winter clothes and cash assistance from UNHCR through our partner Proliska.
 A few weeks later, Proliska told me the man had died.
 I felt empty.
 I visited his wife to show her that she’s not alone.

 It is so hard to speak with people about their loss.
-The couple was living in a place called Schastiya (‘happiness’) on the contact line.
+The couple were living in a place called Schastiya (‘happiness’) on the contact line.
 They met as children and hadn’t seen each other for 20 years.
-Then the woman became displaced when the conflict started moving from native Luhansk to husband’s Schastiya.
+Then the woman became displaced when the conflict started.
 It was like Romeo and Juliet.

 What was your best day at work?